Loading...

 • Identify the role of a good schedule in projects.

-• Relate the Work Breakdown Structure to schedule detail.
+• Relate the Work Breakdown Structure to the schedule detail.

 • Create a simple master schedule.